openplanet-nl/nadeoapi-docs/docs/meet/matchmaking/divisions.md

 **Remarks**:

-- The `matchmakingType` parameter is typically `5` (Ranked 2v2).
-For a dynamic way of retrieving those IDs see [the matchmaking summary endpoint](/meet/matchmaking/summary).
+- See the [glossary](/glossary#matchmaking-type) for a list of available matchmaking types and their IDs.

 ---